Regenerative Agriculture is a given

 1949, Aldo Leopold in A Sand County Almanac

-We’re part of a global community of change-makers who understand the role of soils in climate solutions.
-For the first time, the capture of carbon in soil is a formal part of the United Nations Climate Change Conference’s plan to reduce global carbon emissions.
-Dozens of countries and organizations have joined France’s 4/1000 Initiative, a transition initiative toward resilient agriculture, job creation, and sustainable development.
+We are part of a global community of change-makers who recognize the critical role of soils in climate solutions.
+For the first time, capturing carbon in soil is a formal component of the United Nations Climate Change Conference’s strategy to lower global carbon emissions.
+Numerous countries and organizations have joined France’s 4/1000 Initiative, aimed at fostering resilient agriculture, creating jobs, and promoting sustainable development.

-Soil health is the cornerstone of regenerative agriculture and is often defined as, “the continued capacity of the soil to function as a vital, living ecosystem that sustains plants, animals and humans.”
-We often think of “soil health management” as a new strategy but it’s actually not.
-The health of our landscapes and soil are interdependent.
-The primary goal of regenerative agriculture should be to improve soil health as it is a foundational precursor to the proper function of many ecological processes.
-There are four basic principles to regenerative agriculture:
+Soil health is the cornerstone of regenerative agriculture and is often defined as, “the continued capacity of the soil to function as a vital, living ecosystem that sustains plants, animals, and humans.”
+We often view “soil health management” as a new strategy, but it is not.
+The health of our landscapes and soil is interdependent.
+The primary goal of regenerative agriculture should be to enhance soil health, as it is a foundational precursor to the proper functioning of many ecological processes.
+There are four fundamental principles of regenerative agriculture:

 Promote Biodiversity